 URL Strategy — Use a stand-alone, dedicated URL for marketing and search engine optimization (SEO) purposes.
 That URL can then re-direct to another one more in line with your agency URL convention.
 The Social Security Administration uses https://www.segurosocial.gov to market and drive traffic to their Spanish language site.

 Comparability and Maintenance — Ensure that your multilingual website provides a comparable user experience to your English site.
 MedlinePlus provides the same experience on the English and Spanish sites through consistent maintenance of content and look and feel.

-Users’ Expectations — Manage users’ expectations by notifying when a user is going to navigate to an English-only area, external website, or will require a special program or software to view an application.
-The State Department’s U.S Passports & International Travel site indicates English-only content by adding “en inglés” next to links available in English.
-“En inglés” should be part of the link to comply with section 508 of the Rehabilitation Act (29 U.S.C.
+Users’ Expectations — Manage users’ expectations by indicating when a user is going to navigate to an English-only area, external website, or will require a special program or software to view an application.
+The USAGov en Español website indicates that a link is pointing to English-only text by adding “en inglés” in parentheses at the end of the link.
+“En inglés” should also be part of the link to comply with Section 508 of the Rehabilitation Act (29 U.S.C.
 794d).
 For example, Desarrolladores (en inglés) is a correctly formatted link from the USAGov en Español website footer.